smscommunity/sms-guide/_game/tutorials/index.md

 ---
 layout: default
-title: Tutorials
+title: Tutorial Archive
-permalink: /tutorials/
+permalink: /tutorialarchive/
 nav_order: 3
 has_children: true
 ---

-# Tutorials
+# Tutorial Archive
 {:no_toc}

-Index of external links to game tutorials.
+Index of external links to game tutorials, a catch all.
+Most are sorted already under Shines.

 ## Full-Game (Recommended)
 This is a set of all-in-one video playlists and shine-breakdown spreadsheets covering the whole game (Any% or 120 Shines).
 These ones are recommended when starting.